wp-plugins/html-editor-syntax-highlighter/readme.txt

 = 1.2 =
 Bug fix:
 – plugin does not work in new post/page.

+= 1.2.1 =
-– ability to resize editing box (works on FireFox, Chrome, Safari).
+– vertical resize for the editing box (works on FireFox, Chrome, Safari).
+– not working buttons/tags was hidden

 == Screenshots ==
 1. Syntax highlighting in the Post/Page HTML editor.